State Taxes

 Who is eligible for Burial in the Nevada Veterans Memorial Cemeteries?
 Eligibility requirements for the burial at a Nevada Veterans Memorial Cemetery are the same as for VA National Cemeteries.
 Exact eligibility requirements can viewed at the VA, National Cemetery Administration Eligibility webpage.
 The following are the general eligibility requirements:

-• Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old, or 23 years old if a full-time student at an approved educational institution, or a Child who develops a lifelong disability prior to age 21)
+- Spouse and children (burial of dependent children is limited to unmarried children under 21 years old, or 23 years old if a full-time student at an approved educational institution, or a child who develops a lifelong disability prior to age 21)

 All Veterans are encouraged to complete the Nevada Department of Veterans Services, Online Cemetery Registration Form to establish eligibility prior to need.